 When you aren’t touring these wonders, spend some time strolling Barri Gòtic, the Gothic Quarter.
 You’ll find a glimpse into the middle ages with a maze of narrow cobblestone streets and small cafes and boutiques.

-The area has several museums including the Picasso Museum and the Museu d’Historia de Barcelona
+The area has several museums including the Picasso Museum and the Museu d’Historia de Barcelona.
+Watch the best Spanish TV shows and Spanish movies on Netflix.

 Chosen by Dan Bagby of Honeymoon Always